How to Sabotage Your Art Shows,

 Feeling too famous?
 Selling too much art?
 Getting too popular?
 Based on actual experiences I've had with artists at their openings and shows over the years, those are about the only logical conclusions I can come to.
 Seems like some artists are just plain determined to undermine their careers.
 Now if you're wondering whether that might describe you, then check out these proven methods that any artist can use to sabotage their art openings, open studios or any other occasions where their art is on display and they're in attendance:

-* Act important, distracted and preoccupied.
+* Act important, distracted or preoccupied.
 The key here is to look as unapproachable as possible.

 * Speak only with people you already know.